brandur/sorg/content/drafts/interfaces.md

     overzealous animation?</figcaption>
 </figure>

-I now live in constant fear that one day Apple will realize that they've left a gaping hole in their UX strategy and that task switches from Cmd + Tab should be animated.
+I live in fear that one day Apple will realize that they've left a gaping hole in their UX strategy and that task switches from Cmd + Tab should be animated.
 Multiply that animation's length by the average number of task switches per day by the number of users by their cost per second, and you'd be able to see that millions of dollars a year in global productivity has evaporated overnight.

-Animations are a particularly egregious visual gimmick, but there are others: whitespace so lavish that only a minute amount of content can fit on the screen, overly large font sizes, submenus where a row of links would do just as well, unlabeled icons that look neat but leave their users guessing as to what they do, fixed headers that obscure content, and the list goes on.
+Animations are a particularly egregious visual gimmick, but there are others: whitespace so extravagant that only a minute amount of content can fit on the screen, overly large font sizes, submenus where a row of links would do just as well, unlabeled icons that look neat but leave their users guessing as to what they do, fixed headers that obscure content.
+The list goes on.

 ## ThemWare (#themware)